Javatpoint Logo

 In this poem, superior, he explains the older child.
 Tagore's Authorship is a poem of fancy.
 In the poem The Last Bargain, a child wins because the king with his power, the rich man with his money, and the fair maid with her beauty all looses because they cannot hire the poet.

 Love occupies a very important place in the poetry of Rabindranath Tagore.
-The borderline between human love and the love of god becomes indistinct to many occasions in his poetry.
+The borderline between human love and the love of god becomes indistinct on many occasions in his poetry.
 The loss of distinction charms the readers.
 The devotion to god expresses itself in love for him on many occasions.
 'The Gardner' is a very important collection of love poems by Rabindranath Tagore.
 After Gitanjali, the Gardner consists of large collections of poetry.
-They are also the love poem like Gitanjali but the love for human beings, not for divine power.
+They are also love poems like Gitanjali but the love for human beings, not for divine power.

 • His philosophical and spiritual quest